 The buyers guide to paddle wheel flow meters

-In this blog, BM Engineering Supplies provides first-time customers and prospective buyers alike with an expert guide on paddle wheel flow sensors and what makes them stand out from other flow meters on the market.
-Read on to discover what makes the paddle wheel flow meter unique and why you should consider this device for your application.
+In this blog, BM Engineering Supplies provides first-time customers and prospective buyers alike with an expert guide on paddle wheel flow sensors, and we look at what makes them stand out from other flow meters on the market.
+Read on to discover what makes the paddle wheel flowmeter unique and why you should consider a wheel flow meter device for your application.

 How does a paddle wheel flow meter work?

-Due to their high accuracy and ability to manage a range of flow rates, paddle wheel flow meters are most commonly used in water applications.
-Paddle wheel flow meters have a similar working principle to turbine meters in that they utilise the mechanical energy of fluids to rotate the paddlewheel through a flow stream and measure the liquid flow as it passes through.
+Due to their high accuracy and ability to manage a range of flow rates, paddle wheel flowmeters are most commonly used in water applications.
+Paddle wheel flow meters have a similar working principle to turbine meters in that they utilise the mechanical energy of fluids to rotate the paddle wheel through a flow stream and measure the liquid flow as it passes through.

 Why choose paddle wheel flow meters?

 Paddle wheel flow meters have become one of the most popular flow measurement devices in the process industry due to their cost-efficiency and reliability.
-Used in a wide variety of applications, paddle wheel flow meters are able to sense, measure and control the flow of liquids in a range of industrial applications.
+Used in a wide variety of applications, paddle wheel flow meters are able to sense, measure and control liquid flow in a range of industrial applications.